MusicBucket/musicbucket-bot/README.rst

 Special thanks
 ~~~~~~~~~~~~~~

-- To Pablo I. for the logo.
-- To the Sonomada community and its group in Telegram (https://t.me/Sonomada_gang) where we use and test the bot actively and propose new features.
+To the Sonomada community and its group in Telegram (https://t.me/Sonomada_gang) where we use and test the bot actively and propose new features.

 License